-- Dust grains play a central role in the astrophysics of the interstellar medium, from the thermodynamics and chemistry of the gas to the dynamics of star formation. - Dust shapes the spectra of galaxies Radiation at short wavelengths is attenuated, and energy is radiated in the infrared. - Half of the energy emitted by stars in the MW is absorbed by dust and reradiated in the IR - Most of the heavy elements in the interstellar medium in spirals are in dust - Dust is crucial for star formation
+- Dust grains play a central role in the astrophysics of the interstellar medium, from the thermodynamics and chemistry of the gas to the dynamics of star formation. - Dust shapes the spectra of galaxies Radiation at short wavelengths is attenuated, and energy is radiated in the infrared. - Half of the energy emitted by stars in the MW (and many other spirals) is absorbed by dust and re-radiated in the IR - Most of the heavy elements in the interstellar medium in spirals are in dust - Dust is crucial for star formation